Philosocode/philosocode-blog/collections/_webhero/html/5-text-tags-1/lesson.md

 {% toggle %}
 They both produce the same result.
-There are some exceptions, but in general, white space is ignored in HTML.
+In general, white space is ignored in HTML (there are some exceptions).
 {% endtoggle %}